Further Immunocytochemical Characterization of Cultured Hair Apparatus Cells

 TLDR Immature hair cells can grow and change into different types of hair cells over time.

-The study investigated cultured hair apparatus cells using anti-hair keratin monoclonal antibodies and electron microscopy.
-Initially, on day 1, a significant portion of cells stained positively with various antibodies, indicating differentiation.
-By day 3, most cells showed no antibody reaction, suggesting a predominance of immature cells.
-By day 6, the majority of cells again stained positively, indicating a resurgence of differentiation, which was maintained until day 13.
-Electron microscopy supported these findings, showing a cycle of initial differentiation, followed by a phase of immaturity, and then a return to differentiation.
+The study conducted by Noriko Tanigaki-Obana and colleagues at the Hair Care Research Laboratory, Sunstar Inc., focused on the immunocytochemical characterization of cultured hair apparatus cells using anti-hair keratin monoclonal antibodies.
+Initially, on day 1, a significant portion of the cells stained positively with various antibodies, indicating a mix of immature and differentiated cells.
+By day 3, the majority of cells showed no reaction, suggesting a predominance of immature cells.
+However, by day 6, most cells stained positively again, indicating a resurgence of differentiated cells, which was maintained until day 13.
+Electron microscopy supported these findings, showing a cycle of cell differentiation and degeneration.
 The study concluded that immature cells in the culture system proliferated and differentiated into various hair apparatus cell types, including outer root sheath cells.